Storm chances on 4th of July

 Hot and humid week ahead

 QUAD CITIES, Iowa/Ill.
-(KWQC) - ***First Alert Day in effect most of Monday and Tuesday for heat, storms***
+(KWQC) - Your First Alert Forecast from Meteorologist Kyle Kiel: ***First Alert Day in effect most of Monday and Tuesday for heat, storms***

-A First Alert Day is in effect for the chance for strong to severe storms around the midday hours as well as increasing heat and humidity.
-Storms that are ongoing in western Iowa this morning will slowly make their way towards the QCA today.
-By the time these storms reach the area, around 11AM, they will still be carrying a modest gusty wind threat.
-Since these storms arrive around midday they will greatly impact the temperature forecast for today.
-So, if we get storms we will be in the 70s and 80s and muggy, if we don’t get storms we will be in the 90s with increasing humidity.
-It appears areas along and north of I-80 are most favored for storms today.
-There will be little change in the weather pattern this week so storm chances will be taken on a daily basis, but right now Tuesday looks to be dry in the daytime leading to highs near 100º so buckle up we have a wild week of weather ahead.
+A First Alert Day is in effect for the chance for strong storms early this afternoon.
+The overall severe threat is low, but heavy rain, lightning and gusty wind are possible.
+Once the storms pass, it will turn hot and muggy with highs in the upper 80s to near 90°.

+Tonight the question is where storms develop.
+It looks like most of the TV6 viewing area will escape any thunderstorm activity.
+There is a chance a few storms get into northwestern Illinois.

 Copyright 2022 KWQC.
 All rights reserved.